rickosborne/cascades/md/25-4-2-a-better-plan.md

 Jim Duchesne was already asleep, leaving Irene as the only other person awake in Coach.
 She didn't look up as I passed her.

-The minutes ticked by and I started making coffee, adding some cold water at the end to reduce the temperature from scalding to uncomfortable.
+The minutes ticked by.
+I started making coffee, adding some cold water at the end to reduce the temperature from scalding to uncomfortable.
 Terry and I stood together in the galley, watching the clocks.

-We hit twenty-five after and Terry announced, just a little too loud, "I'm going to take some coffee to Pamela and then I'm going to go on break."
+We hit twenty-five after and Terry announced, just a little too loud, "I'm going to take some coffee to Pamela, and then I'm going to go on break."

 "Sounds good," I said.
 "I've got things back here."